Minions (Despicable Me): Cultural impact

 On April Fool's Day 2016, Google created a button on its Gmail service that sent a "mic drop" along with a GIF image of a Minion.
 However, the feature received backlash in which many people complained about accidentally sending the image during job searches which resulted in some people being dropped from job consideration or being fired.
 Google removed the feature not long after, citing those reasons as well as a bug that caused the image to be sent after hitting the regular send button.

-The Minions appeared in an advertisement for the Cinemark theater chain, in which several Minions try to change a lamp while another Minion mocks them.
-The mocking Minion drops the replacement lamp during one of his laughing fits so the others stick him in the socket so that his eye can serve as the lamp.
-The ad promoted the chain's claim that they had the brightest 3D projection system of any theater chain.
-At first, the clip played before showings of Despicable Me 2 (2013), but Cinemark uses the ad freely before any 3D film.

 Three statues of Minions appear in Mortal Engines (2018), in which they are assumed to be idols of "ancient deities" from the time before the emergence of traction cities.

 In Brazil, Minions were used as a reference to nickname the most devoted followers of politician Jair Bolsonaro, called by supporters of the left, in an ironic and offensive tone, "bolsominions".
-In an April 2016 "Extra" website article, journalist Felipe Pena compared Bolsonaro fans to Minions, saying that "they follow the leader, whom they call myth, and vent narcissistic repression by attacking the differences of groups they elect as rivals."
+In an April 2016 article on the Extra news website, journalist Felipe Pena compared Bolsonaro supporters to the Minions, saying that "they follow the leader, whom they call myth, and vent narcissistic repression by attacking the differences of groups they elect as rivals".
 Since then, the term has been widely used by the population in Brazilian and international media, across multiple languages, appearing in BBC, The Guardian, and Open Democracy articles.

+A brief cameo by the Minions occurred at the 2024 Summer Olympics opening ceremony.
+Broadcast viewers saw the characters operate a submarine beneath the Seine while hundreds of competitors passed by.

+A depiction of a Minion peering behind a building appears in the title sequence of the Netflix talk show John Mulaney Presents: Everybody's in LA and its sequel Everybody's Live with John Mulaney.

+In 2026, Universal Kids Resort will include a themed land based on the Minions franchise.

 Voice actors

 The Minions were voiced by Pierre Coffin, Chris Renaud, and Jemaine Clement in the first film.
 Coffin voiced Kevin, Tim, Bob, Mark, Phil, and Stuart, Renaud voiced Dave, and Clement voiced Jerry.
-Pierre Coffin and Chris Renaud later reprised their roles in Despicable Me 2, while Coffin assumed sole duties in Minions (2015), Despicable Me 3 (2017), and Minions: The Rise of Gru (2022).
+Pierre Coffin and Chris Renaud later reprised their roles in Despicable Me 2, while Coffin assumed sole duties in Minions (2015), Despicable Me 3 (2017), Minions: The Rise of Gru (2022), and Despicable Me 4 (2024).
+In the 2010 video game, they are voiced by James Arnold Taylor.